 Certain features of the Covered Services use functionality provided by third parties.

 Audits and Certifications

-The following security and privacy-related audits and certifications are applicable to the Covered Services.
+The following compliance, security, and privacy-related audits and certifications are applicable to the Covered Services.
 These services are either completed, in progress, or planned:

 Additionally, the Covered Services undergo security assessments by internal personnel and third parties, which include infrastructure vulnerability assessments and application security assessments, on at least an annual basis.